Mount Mercy University: Catholic identity

 Mount Mercy is sponsored by the Institute of the Sisters of Mercy of the Americas, through the Conference for Mercy Higher Education.

-The Campus Ministry team supports students’ faith development and spiritual life through daily mass, retreats, service-learning opportunities and vocation discernment activities.
+The Campus Ministry operates daily mass, retreats, and service-learning opportunities.

-Mass during fall and spring semesters is usually held at 7:30 p.m.
-Sundays and 12:00 a.m.
-Thursdays, subject to change.

 Athletics

 The Mount Mercy athletic teams are called the Mustangs.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (HAAC) since the 2016–17 academic year, after spending a season as an NAIA Independent within the Association of Independent Institutions (AII) during the 2015–16 school year.
 The Mustangs previously competed in the defunct Midwest Collegiate Conference (MCC) from 1988–89 to 2014–15 (when the conference dissolved).

 Mount Mercy competes in 20 intercollegiate varsity sports.
-Men's sports include baseball, basketball, bowling, cross country, golf, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, bowling, cross country, golf, soccer, softball, track & field (indoor and outdoor) and volleyball; and co-ed sports include competitive cheer and competitive dance.
+Men's sports include baseball, basketball, bowling, cross country, golf, football, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, bowling, cross country, golf, soccer, softball, lacrosse, track & field (indoor and outdoor) and volleyball; and co-ed sports include competitive cheer and competitive dance.
 Varsity and junior varsity programs are available in several sports.

 Intramural activities include basketball, volleyball, golf, flag football, softball and cross country.
-45% of traditional undergrads are student-athletes.

-Facilities

-The Rinderknecht Athletic Center (RAC), Mount Mercy's state-of-the-art wellness and athletic performance center, opened in June 2019, was made possible by a substantial gift from John Rinderknecht, Mount Mercy trustee and president of Ram Development Company.
-The dynamic training facility serves Mount Mercy's 500+ student-athletes and 2,100+ students, faculty, and staff.
-Located across the street from the Robert W. Plaster Athletic Complex—the transformed warehouse includes batting cages, golf hitting bays and putting green, a sprint track, athletic training room, fitness/cardio/weight equipment, a dynamic movement area for yoga, and more.
-Renovations included a new HVAC system and new flooring, roof, siding, and windows that look onto the athletic complex.
-The neighboring building, formerly the Barry K. Wendt building, is also a new addition to Mustang athletics and houses administrative offices.

-The Robert W. Plaster Athletic Complex (PAC) opened in September 2017, on 22 acres of land adjacent to the main campus, finally giving six of our 18 intercollegiate programs something they'd never had—a home field advantage.
-The Robert W. Plaster Athletic Complex is home to the Mustang baseball, softball, men's and women's track & field, and men's and women's soccer.